 Staying up to date is important.
-As well as the brewery-specific regulation, GDPR (General Data Protection Regulation) is coming in next year.
+Both with the brewery-specific regulation, and business changes like GDPR (General Data Protection Regulation).
 Being part of a body like AAT is excellent for that because you pick up the knowledge you need from webinars, seminars and other training opportunities.

 What impact does being qualified have on your salary?